FreeRTOS/FreeRTOS-Kernel/examples/coverity/README.md

 > **Note**
 FreeRTOS does not use boolean type included in C language C99 standard.
-For generating the report as outlined below, `pdTRUE` is replaced with `pdPASS` and `pdFALSE` is replaced with `pdFAIL` in the source code files to prevent false postive deviations with Coverity version 2022.6.1.
+For generating the report as outlined below, `pdTRUE` is replaced with `pdPASS` and `pdFALSE` is replaced with `pdFAIL` in the source code files to prevent false positive deviations with Coverity version 2022.6.1.

 For details regarding the suppressed violations in the report (which can be generated using the instructions described below),